Peperzastey/AsioClientServer/README.md

 - [Asio](http://think-async.com/Asio/) ([standalone](https://github.com/chriskohlhoff/asio))
 - [Protobuf](https://github.com/protocolbuffers/protobuf) compiler and libraries (for C++)

-\*\* due to using POSIX-specific Asio classes for async operations of stdin and stdout
+\*\* due to using POSIX-specific Asio classes for async operations on stdin and stdout
 There are, however, Windows-specific counterparts that may be used in this project someday, enabling it to also be run on Windows

 ## Other requirements
-- CMake 3.1+ (build system) with CTest
+- CMake 3.9+ (build system) with CTest
 - [GTest & GMock](https://github.com/google/googletest) (when building tests)
 - Doxygen (for generating documentation)